Free and Sovereign State of Quintana Roo

 Birding Quintana Roo

-The vegetation is mainly low and medium jungle, with a big section of mangroves and some savannah.
-The whole of the state is rich in both marine and land wildlife; we have part of the second largest coral reef in the world and a big Biosphere reserve where many animals and plants find shelter from development.
+Inland, the vegetation is mainly low and medium rainforest, with a large area of mangroves and some savannah.
+The whole of the state is still rich in both marine and land wildlife; including part of the second largest coral reef in the world.
+A large Biosphere reserve has been established where many animals and plants find shelter from development.
+The main protected areas are: Siankaán, Holbox, El Eden, Puerto Morelos, Cozumel reefs and Isla Contoy where ecotours are available so one can enjoy the wildlife.

 Top Sites